nab138/theos-action/README.md

 ## What's new

+v1.1: Added Procursus support for macOS 11 runners.
+This should shave off about 10-20 seconds of setup time.

 v1: Initial release.
 Only MacOS support, and only supports 1 SDK repo (although you can just run it a few times or do it yourself).
 It works, but it is probably not very efficient.

 ## Usage